Module 28: Introduction to the Extremities

 Terms to Know

 *All of the topics covered in this eReader module will be covered in the Assignment.
-Some of this information will be reviewed and built upon in the lecture videos.
+Some of this information will be reviewed and built upon in lecture.

 The surface features of bones vary considerably, depending on the function and location in the body.
 There are three general classes of bone markings: